BroadbandForum/usp/specification/security/index.md

 * Another Controller (with appropriate permission) can insert a Controller (including the `AssignedRole` parameter value) into the `Controller.{i}.` table, or can modify the `AssignedRole` parameter of an existing `Controller.{i}.` entry.
 The `InheritedRole` value cannot be modified by another Controller.

-* If credentials in an entry in a `ControllerTrust.Credential.{i}.Credential` parameter with an associated `ControllerTrust.Credential.{i}.Role` parameter are used to successfully validate the certificate presented by the Controller, the Controller inherets the Role from the associated `ControllerTrust.Credential.{i}.Role`.
+* If credentials in an entry in a `ControllerTrust.Credential.{i}.Credential` parameter with an associated `ControllerTrust.Credential.{i}.Role` parameter are used to successfully validate the certificate presented by the Controller, the Controller inherits the Role from the associated `ControllerTrust.Credential.{i}.Role`.
 The Agent writes this value to the `Controller.{i}.InheritedRole` parameter.

 * A Controller whose associated certificate is revoked or invalidated by a CA will be assigned the role in `BannedRole`, if this parameter or policy is implemented.
 In this case, the value of `BannedRole` must be the only value in `Controller.{i}.AssignedRole` (all other entries are removed) and `Controller.{i}.InheritedRole` must be empty (all entries are removed).